runtipi/runtipi/README.md

 If you want to add a new app or feature, you can follow the [Contribution guide](https://github.com/meienberger/runtipi/wiki/Adding-your-own-app) for instructions on how to do so.

+We are looking for contributions of all kinds.
+If you know design, development, or have ideas for new features, please get in touch.

 ## 📜 License

 [![License](https://img.shields.io/github/license/meienberger/runtipi)](https://github.com/meienberger/runtipi/blob/master/LICENSE)

 Tipi is licensed under the GNU General Public License v3.0.
 TL;DR — You may copy, distribute and modify the software as long as you track changes/dates in source files.
 Any modifications to or software including (via compiler) GPL-licensed code must also be made available under the GPL along with build & install instructions.

-The bash scripts `app.sh` contained in the `scripts` folder contains some snippets from [Umbrel](https://github.com/getumbrel/umbrel)'s code.
+The bash script `app.sh` located in the `scripts` folder contains some snippets from [Umbrel](https://github.com/getumbrel/umbrel)'s code.
 Therefore some parts of the code are licensed under the PolyForm Noncommercial License 1.0.0 license.
 You can for now consider the whole file under this license.
 We are actively working on re-writing those parts in order to make them available under the GPL license like the rest of our code.

 ## 🗣 Community

 - [Matrix](https://matrix.to/#/#runtipi:matrix.org)<br />
 - [Twitter](https://twitter.com/runtipi)
 - [Telegram](https://t.me/+72-y10MnLBw2ZGI0)